Actively Recruiting

 - Presence of severe psychiatric disorders such as psychosis or bipolar disorder

-- History or current physical or severe psychological partner violence
+- History or presence of physical or severe psychological partner violence

 - Active substance use disorder within the past 6 months